 Navigating the waters of consolidation can be daunting.
-In this financial maze, a federal student loan consolidation calculator can be your best friend.
+A federal student loan consolidation calculator can be your best friend in this financial maze.
 This handy tool can effortlessly compare repayment plans, interest rates, and monthly payments.
 Say goodbye to confusion and hello to clarity as you take control of your student loan journey with the help of a federal student loan consolidation calculator.

 Understanding Loan Consolidation and Refinancing